Ludwig Hirschfeld-Mack: Recognition

 Hirschfeld-Mack was amongst a number of European wartime refugees who contributed to the renewal of Australian Art.
-As Joseph Burke, then Professor of Fine Arts, Melbourne University, notes in 1954: "Among the leaders of this 'New Australian' contribution may be mentioned Desiderius Orban (born 1884), a distinguished painter whose teaching has made a profound mark in Sydney in the post-war years; Dr. Ludwig Hirschfeld-Mack, an original member of the Bauhaus staff, a close colleague and friend of Paul Klee, whose work has influenced his own highly original abstract paintings; Sali Herman (born 1898), and the recent winner of the Blake Prize for Religious Art, Michael Kmit, from Ukraine.
+As Joseph Burke, then Professor of Fine Arts at the University of Melbourne, notes in 1954: "Among the leaders of this 'New Australian' contribution may be mentioned Desiderius Orban (born 1884), a distinguished painter whose teaching has made a profound mark in Sydney in the post-war years; Ludwig Hirschfeld-Mack, an original member of the Bauhaus staff, a close colleague and friend of Paul Klee, whose work has influenced his own highly original abstract paintings; Sali Herman (born 1898), and the recent winner of the Blake Prize for Religious Art, Michael Kmit, from Ukraine.

 Hirschfeld-Mack was also a guest lecturer at the University of Melbourne, where he had his first exhibition in Australia in the Rowden White Library in 1946, possibly organised by fellow Dunera passenger Franz Philipp, and in the same year his work was included in group exhibitions of the Contemporary Art Society (CAS) in Sydney and in Melbourne during its most radical period under John Reed.
 He showed also at the Peter Bray Gallery in Melbourne in 1953.

 In 1949–1950, 1958 and 1964 he visited Europe.
 When Walter Gropius came to lecture at the Royal Australian Institute of Architects convention in Sydney in 1954 he made a special trip to Geelong Grammar School to visit his former colleague.

 In 1955 Hirschfeld-Mack married Miss Olive Russell, a leading Quaker whom he had met at Tatura, and teacher of social studies at the Melbourne Church of England Girls Grammar School.
 In 1957 he retired from Geelong Grammar School and they moved to Ferny Creek, Victoria.
+He wrote on the Bauhaus in an article in Quadrant, with the rhetorical query "Is it an impossible fantasy that to-day in post-war Australia the opportunity exists for an analogous enterprise, by which a concentration of talent and idealism and strict study would be brought to bear on fundamental problems of design, using national and international resources?"

 In 1960, Clement Meadmore selected works from Hirschfeld-Mack's own collection to curate the first significant exhibition of Bauhaus ideas and work in Australia, "The Bauhaus – Aspects and Influences", at Gallery A in Melbourne (July–August 1961).
 Included were Hirschfeld-Mack's own works and colour-coded musical instruments and proof prints he had made for other Bauhaus artists as well as numbers of works given to him during his period at the Bauhaus.
+In retirement in 1963 Hirschfeld-Mack published The Bauhaus: An Introductory Survey.

 After Hirschfeld-Mack's death, Gallery A held a commemorative exhibition of his watercolours.

 Ludwig Hirschfeld-Mack died on 7 January 1965 at Allambie Heights, a suburb of Sydney.